CannerCMS/docs.canner.io/website/blog/2018-06-21-graphql-meetup.md

 ### 3. Integrate with Firebase: Apollo-link-firebase
 ![apollo-link-firebase](https://user-images.githubusercontent.com/26116324/37811194-a316caac-2e93-11e8-858b-eff589dcfdf3.png)
-Several months ago, we opensourced [apollo-link-firebase](https://github.com/Canner/apollo-link-firebase).  `apollo-link-firebase` provides you a simple way to query Firebase in graphQL with Apollo-client without building a graphQL server.
+Several months ago, we announced [apollo-link-firebase](https://github.com/Canner/apollo-link-firebase).  `apollo-link-firebase` provides you a simple way to query Firebase in graphQL with Apollo-client without building a graphQL server.

 Currently, we support features below: